willvieira/ms_STM-managed/manuscript/manuscript.md

 We characterized the transient dynamics over a gradient of mean annual temperature ranging from -2.61 to 5.07 $^{\circ}$C.
 Note that this approach quantifies the model's local stability for a specific location defined by climatic conditions.
 As a result, no spatially explicit dynamics like dispersal are considered, and the transient metrics are calculated separately for each location along the MAT gradient.
-This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient through this manuscript as "initial mean annual temperature".
+This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient as "initial mean annual temperature".
 This gradient can be visualized by drawing a straight line from Montreal to Chibougamau, in Canada.
 While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) because TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
 Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.